BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 Players send their requests to a CDN.
 The CDN uses a network load balancer as its origin.
-The network load balancer forwards requests using a Round Robin algorithm, to multiple AWS EC2 instances that we call "USP Origin".
+The network load balancer forwards requests using a Round Robin algorithm, to multiple AWS EC2 instances we call "USP Origin".
 These EC2 instances are controlled by an AutoScalingGroup and are dynamically scaled based on their network or CPU usage.

 ### Local cache with Nginx <a name="LocalCacheWithNginx"></a>